-The Royal Navy's newest and 'greenest' ship has been commissioned into the fleet.
+The Royal Navy's newest and 'greenest' ship has joined the fleet.

 HMS Tamar, a Batch-2 River-class offshore patrol vessel (OPV), raised the White Ensign from her deck for the first time, on the river in south-west England that shares her name.